Kakahi, New Zealand: Modern history

-The Kakahi Town Hall was originally commissioned by one of the local timber milling businesses and was used as a silent movies cinema and dance hall.
-As such it still retains its piano, fireproof Celluloid film projection room and even has copper tubing in the ceiling for the "white spirit" internal lighting system.
+The Kakahi Town Hall was commissioned by one of the local timber milling businesses and was used as a silent movies cinema and dance hall.
+It still retains its piano, fireproof celluloid film projection room, and copper tubing in the ceiling for the "white spirit" internal lighting system.

-Other commercial buildings that remain in Kakahi that are no longer in their original use are the butcher, baker (complete with retired bread oven), original post-office and a blacksmith's stables.

-The Kakahi bakers were known for trucking their hot bread widely in the region, and even supplied many of the Bush Mills in the hills as far away as National Park.
-The expression "The best thing since sliced bread" belies the fact that many small bakers could not afford the expensive patented (and sometimes unreliable) bread slicers.
+Other commercial buildings that remain but are not used for their original purpose are the butchery, bakery (complete with retired bread oven), the original post office and a blacksmith's stables.
+The Kakahi bakers were known for trucking their hot bread widely in the region, and even supplied many of the bush mills in the hills as far away as National Park.
+The expression "the best thing since sliced bread" belies the fact that many small bakers could not afford the expensive patented (and sometimes unreliable) bread slicers.
 This was a contributing factor in the closing of bakers here.

-Kakahi has an iconic general store, one of the last few remaining general stores in New Zealand.
-It is run by Manu Lala, who is one of the cornerstones of the community.
-The store has been run by the Lala family since 1937.
+Kakahi had a general store run by the Lala family from 1937.
+Manu Lala, who ran it from 1957 after taking it over from his father, was to close it in June 2026 at the age of 85.

-The Kakahi area is also noted for trout fly fishing.
+The Kakahi area is noted for trout fly fishing.